polkadot-developers/substrate-docs/content/md/en/docs/reference/glossary.md

 A method for determining [validators](#validator) or _[authorities](#authority)_ based on a willingness to commit their stake to the proper functioning of one or more block producing nodes.

+## oracle

+In a blockchain network, an oracle is a mechanism for connecting the blockchain to a non-blockchain data source.
+Oracles enable the blockchain to access and act upon information from existing data sources and incorporate data from non-blockchain systems and services.

 ## origin

 A [FRAME](#frame) primitive that identifies the source of a [dispatched](#dispatch) function call into the [runtime](#runtime).